deadnme/Twitch-Emote-No-Restart/README.md

 ---

 ## Overview

-Posted here just in case somebody else has the same problem.

 This userscript fixes my long-standing Twitch chat annoyance: animated emotes (from Twitch, 7TV, BetterTTV, and FrankerFaceZ) restarting or flickering whenever the same emote is posted again in chat.